danielcbit/apcctrl/doc/manual/manual.rst

 information.

-Apcupsd Notification and Events
+apcctrl Notification and Events
 -------------------------------

 When a major event is
-generated within apcupsd, control is passed to the script apccontrol normally found in /etc/apcctrl/apccontrol.
+generated within apcctrl, control is passed to the script apccontrol normally found in /etc/apcctrl/apccontrol.
 The event name, and a number of other important parameters are passed to the script.